 It's also possible that the pope was simply being sarcastic.
 What he meant was perhaps something like, "look at this northern brute who promised to go on a crusade, but now says he doesn't feel like it!
 The fat drunken sloth who probably can't even live without those barbaric northern drinks like beer and mead!"
 But if this was the case, then what convinced the pope to forgive Lestek and not excommunicate him after all?
 Well, what could have worked was what the duke offered as a replacement.

 |Being a neighbour to the Prussians, he may easily enter their land with a large force and not only defend the neophytes, but also convert other pagans with his effort and diligence.|

 That's right, with his effort and diligence, not with fire and sword!
 What Lestek proposed was to convert the pagan tribes of the Baltic Prussians to Christianity.
 But rather than conquer their territory and convert them by force, he would build a merchant town in their land and use it to export to them some of the goods they lacked, such as salt and iron.
 Only once the Prussians had swallowed the bait, would missionaries start to preach the Gospel to them.
 The pope didn't seem convinced that this unorthodox approach would work, but decided to give Lestek a chance nonetheless.

-And that's it, as far the Lestek's weakness for alcoholic beverages is concerned.
+And that's it, as far Lestek's weakness for alcoholic beverages is concerned.
 In this case, as Myth Busters would say, myth confirmed!
-But if you want to know, whether Lestek's plan of peaceful Christianization of the Prussians worked out, then read on.
+But if you want to know how Lestek's plan of peaceful Christianization of the Prussians worked out, then read on.